Floer theory and flips: Transversality

 and the outward normal orientation on the first factor) given by a universal sign depending only on $\Gamma,\Gamma'$. \end{enumerate}

 \end{enumerate} \end{theorem}

-\begin{proof} The transversality statement is an application of the Sard-Smale theorem.
-Let $\Gamma$ be a combinatorial type represented by a treed disk $C$.
+\begin{proof} We discuss only \eqref{transs}; the item \eqref{tubs} is a combination of standard gluing theorems, c.f.
+Schm\"aschke \cite[Section 7]{schmaschke}, while orientations \eqref{oriens} are discussed further in Remark \ref{oriensrem} below. \eqref{transs} is an application of the Sard-Smale theorem to a universal moduli space.
 In the first part of the proof we assume that $\Gamma$ has no forgettable leaves and construct a perturbation datum $P_\Gamma$ by extending the given perturbation data on the boundary of the universal moduli space.
-Let $p \ge 2$ and $k \ge 0$ be integers.
-Denote by $\Map^{k,p}(C,X,L)$ the space of continuous maps $u$ from $C$ to $X$ of Sobolev class $W^{k,p}$ on each disk, sphere and edge component such that the boundaries $\partial C := \partial S \cup T$ of the disks and edges mapping to $L$.
+Let $p \ge 2$ and $k \ge 1$ be integers with $kp > 2$.
+As in the discussion before \eqref{mapkp} denote by $\Map^{k,p}(C,X,L)$ the space of continuous maps $u$ from $C$ to $X$ of Sobolev class $W^{k,p}$ on each disk, sphere and edge component such that the boundaries $\partial C := \partial S \cup T$ of the disks and edges mapping to $L$.
+That is, the restriction of $u$ to each component is in class $W^{k,p}_{\loc}$ (which is independent of the choice of Sobolev norm) and has finite $W^{k,p}$ norm with respect to some choice of connections on the tangent bundles of the domain and target (which depends strongly on the choice of norm; however in the end the moduli spaces will be independent of such choices.)
 In each local chart for each component of $C$ and $X$ the map $u$ is given by a collection of continuous functions with $k$ partial derivatives of class $L^p$.
 The space $\Map^{k,p}(C,X,L)$ has the structure of a Banach manifold, with a local chart at $u \in \Map^{k,p}(C,X,L)$ given by the geodesic exponential map

 where we assume that the metric on $X$ is chosen so that $L$ is totally geodesic, that is, preserved by geodesic flow.
 For any combinatorial type $\Gamma$ with vertices labelled by homology classes denote by $\Map^{k,p}_{\Gamma}(C,X,L) \subset \Map^{k,p}(C,X,L) $ the subset of maps such that $u$ has the prescribed homology class on each component.